-I’m a Unix guy, project lead, systems architect, and designer with experience contributing to, leading, and supporting all kinds of IT projects.
-Through my career, I’ve participated in nearly every aspect of conventional IT operations from research and development, to software tools and build maintenance, to capital planning, to on-call support, and a few stops in-between!
+I’m a Unix guy — and former project lead, systems architect, and designer — with experience contributing to, leading, and supporting all kinds of technology projects.
+Through my career, I’ve participated in nearly every aspect of conventional IT operations from research and development, to software tools and build maintenance, to capital planning, to on-call support, as well as a few stops in-between!

 Those who don’t understand UNIX are condemned to reinvent it, poorly.

 — Henry Spencer

 My professional life revolves around systems software and core infrastructure services, but that’s not all I do.
 My main escape is amateur photography — a small sample of which can be found here.

 Photography is pretty simple stuff.
 You just react to what you see, and take many, many pictures.

 |Unix systems administration||advanced|